 The Uptycs threat research team regularly monitors the TTPs (tactics, techniques and procedures) of the latest malware using our threat intelligence sources and systems.
-Organizations can use this bulletin as a tool to evaluate and form a more robust detection and protection posture against the latest threats in Windows, Linux and macOS platforms.
+Organizations can use this bulletin as a tool to evaluate and form a more robust detection and protection posture against the latest cyber security threats in Windows, Linux and macOS platforms.

 The threat bulletin covers several aspects, such as: